Blank Collapse: Compressing CTC emission for the faster decoding: Abstract

 \section{Abstract}

 Connectionist Temporal Classification (CTC) model is a very efficient method for modeling sequences, especially for speech data.
-In order to use CTC model as an Automatic Speech Recognition (ASR) task, the beam search decoding with an external language model like n-gram LM is necessary to obtain reasonable results.
-In this paper we analyze the blank label in CTC beam search deeply and propose a very simple method to reduce the amount of calculation resulting in faster beam search decoding speed.
+In order to use the CTC model as an Automatic Speech Recognition (ASR) task, the beam search decoding with an external language model like n-gram LM is necessary to obtain reasonable results.

+In this paper, we analyze the blank label in CTC beam search deeply and propose a very simple method to reduce the amount of calculation resulting in faster beam search decoding speed.
 With this method, we can get up to 78\% faster decoding speed than ordinary beam search decoding with a very small loss of accuracy in LibriSpeech datasets.

 We prove this method is effective not only practically by experiments but also theoretically by mathematical reasoning.
-We also observe that this reduction is more obvious if the accuracy of the model is higher. \footnote{Code and examples are available at \\ \url{https://github.com/minkjung/blankcollapse} }
+We also observe that this reduction is more obvious if the accuracy of the model is higher. \footnote{Code and examples are available at \\ \url{https://github.com/minkjung/blankcollapse}}